cloudfoundry-community/stannis-boshrelease/README.md

-# BOSH Release for bosh-pipeline-dashboard-agent
+# BOSH Release for stannis-agent

 ## Usage